shmdhussain/Important-Notes/README.md

-This contains Important notes in UI coding taken by me which can be reused and referred when needed.
+This contains Important notes in UI coding created by me which can be reused and referred when needed.